thanhttrinh/isds3105_group3/README.md

 Buford Dean

 ## Research Questions
--How many students had each amount of internships?
+- How many students had each amount of internships?
   - i.e. how many had one internship, or two, …
 - How does the amount of internships affect starting salary?
 - What is the difference from each level?